 Number 8: We did not get our ‘room’ request.

 I booked us at the Disney Fort Wilderness Campground to park our RV.
 It’s way overpriced for a campground, but cheaper than any other resort at the just-off peak season when we went mid-August.
 It is treated no different than any other on-disney resorts; staying here still got us all the resort benefits like extra magic hours and (the essential) 60 day ahead fast pass bookings, so, that’s fine.
 We were even able to get flowers delivered; Bryan had them sent!

-At 3pm that day we left the State Park with bits and pieces of my camper in a bag, we were standing in line for food at the crowded Blizzard Beach water park.
-I got a text that our room was ready.
+At 3pm that day we had left the State Park with bits and pieces of my camper in a bag.
+We were standing in line for food at the crowded Blizzard Beach water park when I got a text that our room was ready.

 By 4pm, we were driving to Fort Wilderness.
 Hookup was fairly easy, though the spot is so large our electric line to the rear of the spot was barely long enough when the sewer line at the front of the spot was hooked up.
 These sites are not designed for reasonable campers.
 Avi and I spent the evening on bikes exploring while Zoe relaxed, and then a thunderstorm brought us all in the for an early night to bed.

 We got site 1722.
 Nearby, but not my request.
 The neighbors weren’t usually around when we biked through their spot to the bike trail, so it worked out just fine in the end.

 But you know what?
 I got another call from the “front desk” that I had a delivery.
 So, Avi and I biked to retrieve the mystery item It was flowers from Bryan!